clingen-data-model/clingen-interpretation/source/faq.md

 On the other hand, if the annotation is independent of the specific sequence, or if the annotation would be the same no matter which contextual allele was chosen, then the annotation is represented using a Canonical Allele.
 This allows the annotation to be uniformly applied to all of the contextual alleles that make up the canonical allele, including those that have not yet been associated with the canonical allele.

-4. Is the representation of alleles from the [Allele Registry]() the same as the representation in the Interpretation Model?
+4. Is the representation of alleles from the [Allele Registry](https://reg.clinicalgenome.org/redmine/projects/registry/genboree_registry/landing) the same as the representation in the Interpretation Model?

 The Allele Registry is a tool that takes Contextual Alleles as HGVS strings, and returns stable Canonical Allele identifiers, as well as the other Contextual Alleles that comprise the Canonical Allele.
 The exact representation of the Canonical Alleles is slightly different from that specified in the Interpretation or Allele models, though it is conceptually similar.
 If you are using the Allele Registry to canonicalize your alleles, which is a great idea, you can either simply include the Canonical Allele identifier in the message, or transform the message format into the interpretation model.
-There is an Allele class in the interpreation_json software package that can perform this translation for you.
+There is an Allele class in the [interpretation_json](https://github.com/clingen-data-model/interpretation_json) software package that can perform this translation for you.

 5. What if I don't want to use Canonical Alleles?